 Staff

-Mary Beth Loucks-Sorrell - She/her/hers — Executive Director
+Mary Beth Loucks-Sorrell Executive Director

-Rebecca Sipe - She/her/hers — Grants and Office Manager
+Rebecca SipeGrants and Office Manager

-Emma Weichmann, LCSW-A - They/them & She/her — Survivor Advocate | Therapist
+Emma Weichmann, LCSW-A Survivor Advocate | Therapist

 Board of Directors

-Chair: Samantha Owusu, LCSW, MSW (She/her/hers)
+Chair: Samantha Owusu, MSW, LCSW

 Directors:

-Denise Honeycutt, B.A., BDI, M.Div., D.Min.
-(She/her/hers)
+J. Denise Honeycutt, B.A., BDI, M.Div., D.Min.

 About our Board of Directors

-Chair: Samantha Owusu MSW, LCSW
+Chair: Samantha Owusu, MSW, LCSW

 Samantha is a licensed clinical social worker with experience in DV, SA, Human trafficking, and providing mental health support and therapy for adults and children.
 Samantha is a native of Chatham County and is currently a public health social worker at the Chatham County Public Health Department focused on developing programming that is community-centered through a lens of equity in the areas of mental health, substance use prevention, and harm reduction, and violence and injury prevention.